Venue change request denied for trial in Alton Sterling suit

 Internal investigators for the police department concluded Salamoni had used excessive force.
 He was fired in March 2018, but an August 2019 settlement allowed him to withdraw his termination and resign retroactively instead.
 Authorities did not file criminal charges after an investigation.

-Morvant said he would consider another request to move the trail if they’re unable to find jurors who haven’t formed an opinion about Sterling’s death.
+Morvant said he would consider another request to move the trial if they’re unable to find jurors who haven’t formed an opinion about Sterling’s death.

 More News